taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 Start your application again and try to search for stories such as "React" or "Redux".
 It should work now.
-The connect component dispatches an action that triggers the saga.
+The connect component dispatches an action that activates the saga.
 The side-effect of the saga is the fetching process of the stories by search term from the Hacker News API.
 Once the request succeeds, another action gets dispatched and captured in the `storyReducer` to finally store the stories.
+When using Redux Saga, it is essential to wrap your head around the subject that actions can be used to activate sagas but doesn't need to be evaluated in a reducer.
+It often happens that another action which is dispatched within the saga is evaluated by the reducers.
 You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/react-redux-hackernews/tree/94efe051bd639aeedce402a33af5acb20397f9f2).

 ### Part 15: Separation of API

 There is one refactoring step that you could apply.
 It would improve the separation between API functionalities and sagas.
 You would extract the API call from the story saga into an own API folder.
-Afterward, other sagas could make use of these API requests too.
+Afterward, other sagas can make use of these API requests too.
 First, extract the functionality from the saga and instead import it.

 {title="src/sagas/story.js",lang="javascript"}
 ~~~~~~~~